 GPIO Data.
-These bits control the data on the GPIO pins.
-When a GPIO pin is configured as an output, the data written to one of these bits is driven on the corresponding GPIO pin.
-When a GPIO pin is configured as an input, the data input on the GPIO pin is returned to the corresponding register bit, and can be read by the host processor.
+This bit controls the data on the GPIO pin.
+When the GPIO pin is configured as an output, the data written to this bit is driven on the GPIO pin.
+When the GPIO pin is configured as an input, the data input on the GPIO pin is returned to the corresponding register bit, and can be read by the host processor.